Rajpratik71/sheepdog-wiki/Sheepfs.md

    The idea here is that its sometimes useful that we can envision our interaction with an sheepdog's object in terms of a directory structure and filesystem operations.

-   People mighte be mostly intrested into sheepfs's volume directory, which export VM's volume as a pseudo block file in your local file system hierarchy, which can be used as
+   People might be mostly interested into sheepfs's volume directory, which export VM's volume as a pseudo block file in your local file system hierarchy, which can be used as

    1. a big file abstraction, which is actually backed by Sheepdog's storage, distributed in